Brute-force attack

 In cryptography, a brute-force attack or exhaustive key search is a cryptanalytic attack that consists of an attacker submitting many possible keys or passwords with the hope of eventually guessing correctly.
 This strategy can theoretically be used to break any form of encryption that is not information-theoretically secure.
 However, in a properly designed cryptosystem the chance of successfully guessing the key is negligible.

 When cracking passwords, this method is very fast when used to check all short passwords, but for longer passwords other methods such as the dictionary attack are used because a brute-force search takes too long.
-Longer passwords, passphrases and keys have more possible values, making them exponentially more difficult to crack than shorter ones due to diversity of characters.
+Longer passwords, passphrases and keys have more possible values, making them exponentially more difficult to crack than shorter ones due to the diversity of characters.

-Brute-force attacks can be made less effective by obfuscating the data to be encoded making it more difficult for an attacker to recognize when the code has been cracked or by making the attacker do more work to test each guess.
+Brute-force attacks can be made less effective by implementing key stretching techniques making it more difficult for an attacker to recognize when the code has been cracked or by making the attacker do more work to test each guess.
 One of the measures of the strength of an encryption system is how long it would theoretically take an attacker to mount a successful brute-force attack against it.

 Brute-force attacks are an application of brute-force search, the general problem-solving technique of enumerating all candidates and checking each one.
 The word 'hammering' is sometimes used to describe a brute-force attack, with 'anti-hammering' for countermeasures.